Backpacking the Colorado Collegiate Loop

 I live in the Colorado mountains and drove to the area to begin my hike.
 I spent two days in Leadville, getting last-minute supplies and shipping my food resupply via UPS.

 Long-term parking in the area can be tricky.
 I would not recommend leaving a car for two weeks at a trailhead.
-Though it may be allowed by the National Forest Service, it can be risky.
+Though it may be allowed by the National Forest Service, it can be risky for break-ins.
 I parked at a friend's property two miles from the Interlaken TH.
 The CTF angels and shuttlers list is a good starting point for finding longer-term parking for your vehicle if you drive to the area.

 The Cottonwood Pass trailhead is a high trailhead at 12,126 feet along a good dirt road.